oz1m/PC/Dictionary.md

 -  bugitaraci: cockrocach

-- guana: something you want
+- guane: something you want

 - nesetio: something you need

+- gabe: a gift, something was gave to you

 - like: a like